 A lot of borrowers ask us whether Checkmyfile is any good, so we’ve written this article to help you understand whether it’s a service that will benefit you.

 In order to present a report that is as accurate as possible, Checkmyfile use various additional sources such as Registry Trust, the Electoral Roll, banks, building societies, telecoms agencies and other credit providers.

 Launched in 2000, Checkmyfile are a privately owned company and they don’t sell your data or pass it on for marketing purposes.

 Why do we have credit scores?

-As well as this, a score that works well for a credit card company might not be score that is high enough for a mobile phone service provider, for example.
+As well as this, a score that works well for a credit card company, for example, might not be a score high enough for a mobile phone service provider.

 Therefore, a score that is deemed high with one lender may not guarantee you approval with another.
-It can be helpful to view a credit score as a tool that gives lenders a glance of your financial situation and your likelihood to repay a loan.
+It can be helpful to view a credit score as a tool that gives lenders an overview of your financial situation and your likelihood to repay a loan.